hipeta/metap/README.md

 See cl-singleton-mixin (https://github.com/hipeta/cl-singleton-mixin) which is written by using this.

-## License:
+## License

 This software is released under the MIT License, see LICENSE file.